mozilla-ai/mcpd/README.md

 The format is given as `<server-name>` but will attempt to resolve `mcp-server-<server-name>` on PyPi.

-Output it send to the terminal showing the tools and args that `mcpd` thinks exist for the package, config can be added for them using `mcpd config set-args` below.
+Output is send to the terminal showing the tools and args that `mcpd` thinks exist for the package, config can be added for them using `mcpd config set-args` below.

 ### `mcpd remove`